SciML/LinearSolve.jl/docs/src/solvers/solvers.md

 - `SimpleLUFactorization`: a simple LU-factorization implementation without BLAS.
 Fast for small matrices.

+### FastLapackInterface.jl

+FastLapackInterface.jl is a package that allows for a lower-level interface to the LAPACK calls to allow for preallocating workspaces to decrease the overhead of the wrappers.
+LinearSolve.jl provides a wrapper to these routines in a way where an initialized solver has a non-allocating LU factorization.
+In theory, this post-initialized solve should always be faster than the Base.LinearAlgebra version.

+- `FastLUFactorization` the `FastLapackInterface` version of the LU factorizaiton.
+Notably, this version does not allow for choice of pivoting method.
+- `FastQRFactorization(pivot=NoPivot(),blocksize=32)`, the `FastLapackInterface` version of
+  the QR factorizaiton.

 ### SuiteSparse.jl

 By default, the SuiteSparse.jl are implemented for efficiency by caching the